rwxrob/keg-spec/83/README.md

-# "Front-matter" was never actually front-matter
+# "Front matter" was never actually front matter

 The term **front matter** has a very specific meaning to the writing and publishing world.
 It is the content at the beginning of the content before the actual content.
 There is **end matter** as well that comes after the main **body** of content.